cjdell/esp-rf-switch/README.md

 ![Hardware](images/web-gui-setup.png)

 ESP is now configured.
-If you are running the Zetta ESP scout, it will automatically be detected used by Zetta.
+If you are running the Zetta ESP scout, it will automatically be detected and used by Zetta.